 What’s OSGi all about?

 In a one sentence - OSGi has been made for sorting out ancient Java classpath problem.
-In other words, when your jar depends on A, B and C and the other library you are using or a team that contribute to the same system is using A, B and C but in different versions and you can’t just upgrade them with major cost - OSGi comes as a one of solutions.
+In other words, when your jar depends on A, B and C and the other library you are using or a team that contribute to the same system is using A, B and C but in different versions and you can’t just upgrade them without major cost - OSGi comes as a one of solutions.

 Some people will say that’s not true, OSGi is much more than that.
 True, it has multiple features I haven’t mentioned, but it shouldn’t be a reason to use it, just the other way around: if you have multiple teams in your organisation or you want to allow complex, independent plugins - here you go, OSGi may be useful for you.
 As an alternative, especially in web-based applications, you can jump into micro-services and solve this on a much higher level.
 Remember, microservices come with cost of putting network between your function calls - which might be unacceptable in some cases.